willwebberley/CENode/README.md

 ## Installation and use

 CENode can be imported into your Node apps or run in a browser.
+Either way, you will need Node and NPM installed before continuing, so install these for your platform first.

 ### Building for a browser